Byron1z/configure-ad-B1z/README.md

  <img src="https://i.imgur.com/dgniaoK.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-After VM is created, Set the Domain Controller’s NIC Private IP address to be Static, meaning the Private IP Address won’t change.
+After creating the VM, set the domain controller’s NIC private IP address to static, meaning the private IP address won’t change.

   This is because this server will act as a DNS Server.
 </p>